mcdeck/OctoPrint-Ender3tf2sd/README.md

 A simple plugin to make OctoPrint recognize the SD card in your Ender 3 (Pro).

-It seems that Marlin (depending on which version you use, I guess) sends "TF card ok" instead of "SD card ok" as OctoPrint expects.
+It seems that Marlin (depending on which version you use, I guess) sends ```TF card ok``` instead of ```SD card ok``` as OctoPrint expects.
 People in the OcotPrint community solved this by uploading a plugin via SSH (see [Thread on the forums](https://community.octoprint.org/t/octopi-not-reading-sd-card-or-print-progress-from-ender-3-solved/9821/5)).
 I wanted this to be installable via the WebUI, though, which is why I made this plugin.

 ## Setup